Boston Fern: Plant Care and Grow Guide

 Let’s get into the details of how to care for and grow the Boston Fern plant.

-Boston Fern Overview
+Overview of the Boston Fern

 A member of the Dryopteridaceae family, the Boston Fern’s botanical name is the Nephrolepsis exaltata bostoniensis.